Hack-PSU/api/README.md

 # HackPSU-api

-This is the backend monolith for HackPSU.
+This is the defunct backend monolith for HackPSU.
+This project is no longer in use, and active development is underway in a different repository.

 ### Development Setup